-Virginia Beach is ranked as one of the best places to rent in America by WalletHub.
+Activity in the real estate market, relative affordability, and quality of life are three of the reasons why Virginia Beach is also ranked as one of the best places to rent in America by WalletHub.

-Over 50% of the residents are millennials and baby boomers, making the market perfect for rental property investors.
-The quality of life is one of the best in the country, and with only about five weeks of inventory currently on the market, housing in Virginia Beach is in short supply.
+The quality of life is one of the best in the country, and with only about six weeks of inventory currently on the market, housing in Virginia Beach is in short supply.